-Purpose Specify means of setting environment variables for mpiexec scheduler property.

-Description The mpiexec scheduler needs to supply environment variables to the

-MATLAB processes (labs) that it launches.
-There are two means by which it can do this, determined by the EnvironmentSetMethod mpiexec command line additional directives of the form -env VARNAME value.
+Purpose Specify means of setting environment variables for mpiexec scheduler Description The mpiexec scheduler needs to supply environment variables to the MATLAB processes (labs) that it launches.
+There are two means by which it can do this, determined by the EnvironmentSetMethod property.
+Characteristics Usage mpiexec scheduler object Read-only Never Data type String Values A value of '-env' in mpiexec command li value. structs the mpiexec scheduler to insert into the ne additional directives of the form $-env$ VARNAME A value of 'setenv' instructs the mpiexec scheduler to set th environment variables in the environment that launches mpier

-Characteristics Usage mpiexec scheduler object

-Values A value of '-env' instructs the mpiexec scheduler to insert into the

-A value of 'setenv' instructs the mpiexec scheduler to set the environment variables in the environment that launches mpiexec.

-Purpose Task error information
+Purpose T Cask error information ----------- ------------------------

-Description If an error occurs during the task evaluation, Error contains the information about returned information.
+Description If an error occurs during the task evaluation, Error contains the MException object thrown.
+See the MException reference page for more about the returned information.